 Pre-printed materials can help you merge bundling and branding into one process.
 Multipacking puts multiple products together into one container, all in one step.
-It can reduce the number of steps on the packaging line and help improve handling options.
+It can reduce the number of steps in the packaging process and help improve handling options.

 4. Minimize Waste

 If you’re producing excessive waste in the packaging line, you’re reducing efficiency.
-Waste often comes from product damage or overused material during manual processes.
-One way to mitigate waste is to switch to fully or semi-automatic processes that use more precise equipment.
+Waste often comes from product damage or overused material during manual product packaging.
+One way to mitigate waste is to switch to fully or semi-automatic packaging solutions that use more precise equipment.
 Other options include staff training or storage improvements.

 5. Follow Proper Maintenance Procedures

 Surprise breakdowns can bring the entire line to a halt.
-By creating and closely following a robust maintenance plan, you can minimize this unexpected downtime and keep operations moving.
+By creating and closely following a robust maintenance plan, you can minimize this unexpected downtime and keep the packaging process moving.
 You can also enlist predictive maintenance by monitoring your machinery to predict machine and component failure and intervene before it happens.